-The Wignacourt Aqueduct is a 17th-century aqueduct in Malta built by the Order of Saint John to carry water from springs in Dingli and Rabat to the capital city Valletta.
-The aqueduct remained in use until the 20th century.
-Most of its arches still survive today and can be seen in various localities such as Attard, Balzan, Birkirkara, Fleur-de-Lys, and Santa Venera.
+The Wignacourt Aqueduct in Malta was built by the Order of Saint John in the 17th century to transport water from springs in Dingli and Rabat to the capital city Valletta.
+The aqueduct was used into the twentieth century.
+The majority of its arches are still visible today in places like Attard, Balzan, Birkirkara, Fleur-de-Lys, and Santa Venera.

 The bus passes through Birkirkara very frequently, as in most other places, and can take you to Sliema, St. Julians, or Valletta in approximately 20 minutes.
 Birkirkara’s property is enriched by bars, supermarkets, shops, and take-outs on almost every corner due to its dense population.